dh-miami/narratives_covid19/twitter-corpus/README.md

-This folder will contain a corpus related to Covid19 hashtags and tweet feeds.
-It will be organized:
+This folder will contain a corpus related to Covid-19 tweets and it will be organized as follows:

 * By Language: English, Spanish
 * By Day: January 20th -